Gastd/scr-meta-restart/README.md

 * Copy the package scr-meta-restart in your base TORCS directory
 * Enter the cr-meta-restart directory
 * run the script do_patch, sh do_patch.sh
-* Move to the parent diretory and contunue your installation
+* Move to the parent diretory and continue your TORCS's installation